TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

 ##### `uib-extract`

 A node that uses JSDom to select from HTML and return as html/text/attribs as needed (as per updated `$()` fn).
 [Ref 1]([GitHub - chishui/JSSoup: JavaScript + BeautifulSoup = JSSoup](https://github.com/chishui/JSSoup)), [Ref 2](https://www.npmjs.com/package/x-ray).

+##### `uib-router`

+This would connect a route handler flow to an existing `uibuilder` node.
+A bit like an `http-in` node but not needing an `http-out` because the out is via the `uibuilder` node.
+Would allow wildcard routing and ability to restrict by method.
+The defined path(s) would be added as a new router to the uibuilder routes.
+Consider whether this needs to be a `uib-router-in`/`uib-router-out` pair instead?

+##### `uib-diagrams`

+Consider implementing at Kroki diagram service node - https://kroki.io/ - enables delivery of diagrams from text descriptions using many different libraries.

 ### Possible New Web Components